QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-05-mapping_ue5migration.md

 * We now have the ***Actor Palette Plugin*** enabled.
 This allows you to open up a level under *Tools > Actor Palette*.
 Doing so allows you to drag and drop Assets from the window into you map with ease!
 [Very cool~](https://www.youtube.com/watch?v=ym6kLi0EYQs)
     * There are a bunch of maps in `Mods > Template > Levels > ActorPalette` that you can load to test
-    * Warning: These maps require a LOT of memory as they are loading essentially all the usuable props from cooked assets.
+    * Warning: These maps require a LOT of memory as they are loading essentially all the usable props from cooked assets.
 I would not open `Palette_MASTER` unless you have a strong PC.

+* We can now create custom doors from our own DoorData DataTables (and there are tools to help copy over Door and AI rows from cooked assets courtesy of RareKiwi).

 ## Known Bugs